Bubble Sort with Stability

 Summary in One Sentence

-The bubble sort algorithm is an optimization of Selection Sort.
-It sorts by swapping the inverted pairs to the right of nums[sortedIndex]
+The bubble sort algorithm is an optimization of selection sort, sorting by swapping inverted pairs to the right of nums[sortedIndex]

 , making it a stable sorting algorithm.

-You can open the visualization panel, click the play button, and then use the accelerate/decelerate buttons to adjust the speed, allowing you to intuitively understand the process of bubble sort:
+You can open the visualization panel, click the play button, and adjust the speed with the accelerate/decelerate buttons to intuitively experience the bubble sort process:

-The previous article explained Selection Sort, one of the simplest and most straightforward sorting algorithms.
-It analyzed several issues in selection sort that need optimization:
+The previous article explained selection sort, the simplest and most straightforward sorting algorithm, and analyzed several issues that need optimization:

-Selection sort is an unstable sorting algorithm because it swaps the smallest element with the current element each time, which can change the relative order of identical elements.
+The selection sort algorithm is unstable because it swaps the smallest element with the current element, which may change the relative position of identical elements.

-The time complexity of selection sort is independent of the initial order of the data.
+The time complexity of selection sort is unaffected by the initial order of the data.
 Even if the input is an already sorted array, the time complexity remains .

 The time complexity of selection sort is , with approximately operations.
-Conventional optimization strategies cannot reduce the time complexity.
+Conventional optimization strategies cannot reduce this time complexity.

-This article focuses on the various shortcomings of selection sort to see if there are ways to address them.
+This article will focus on the various shortcomings of selection sort and explore possible solutions.

 Regaining Sorting Stability

-The previous discussion analyzed the reason selection sort loses stability: it swaps the smallest element (nums[minIndex]
+Previously, we analyzed the reason for the loss of stability in selection sort, which is that each time it swaps the smallest element (nums[minIndex]

 ) with the current element (nums[sortedIndex]

-), potentially altering the relative positions of identical elements.
+).
+This can alter the relative position of identical elements.

-Upon closely examining this swapping process, its goal is simply to place nums[minIndex]
+If you think carefully about this swapping process, its goal is to place nums[minIndex]

 at nums[sortedIndex]

 .
-The algorithm doesn't concern itself with where the element at nums[sortedIndex]
+It does not concern itself with where the element at nums[sortedIndex]

 should go.
-The swap operation is used because it is the simplest method and doesn't involve data relocation.
+The reason it uses the swap operation is simply that swapping is the easiest method and doesn't involve data shifting.

 at nums[sortedIndex]